Skip to main content

 Diagnosis is usually made by physical examination.
 It is important to have your child diagnosed by a doctor.
 Many times, the doctor’s evaluation finds that the penis size is very much within the normal range.
 A penis may appear smaller than average if the child has a large suprapubic fat pad.

-Your child will be evaluated by a urologist through our program for Disorders of Sex Development.
+Your child will be evaluated by a urologist through our STRIVE for Kids Program.
 We will help arrange an evaluation with an endocrinologist (a physician who specializes in hormones) if necessary.

 Treatment